Links on Android Authority may earn us a commission. Learn more.

 It’s Spring Again

-Numbala is one of the best educational Switch games because it combines a gripping story with math skills.
+Numbala is one of the best educational Switch games for kids because it combines a gripping story with math skills.
 The overall mission of the game is to save your dog while chasing after a mysterious space whale.
-This kind of crazy story keeps the game entertaining for your child, while at the same time teaching him or her math.
+This kind of crazy story keeps the game entertaining for your child, while at the same time teaching them math.

 In order to progress in the game, children must answer math questions correctly.
 Various introductory math skills are taught in this game.
 This game is only available digitally on the Switch eShop for $7.99.